rollkit/lumen/README.md

-# Lumen - Rollkit Integration for Reth
+# EV-reth - Evolve Integration for Reth

 Lumen is a specialized integration layer that enables [Reth](https://github.com/paradigmxyz/reth) to work seamlessly with [Rollkit](https://rollkit.dev/), providing a custom payload builder that supports transaction submission via the Engine API.